 Lake Pontchartrain is a lake in Louisiana, United States.
 There are power transmission lines about 24.27 km (15 mi) across this lake.
 They are practically straight, and each tower is uniform and has the same height, making these towers ideal for observing the curvature of the Earth.

 They were first popularized by Soundly who presented evidence of Earth’s curvature using a series of photos and videos of the power lines in June 2017.
 As of now, the towers and other objects on the lake are probably the most popular Earth curvature tourism spot in the world.

 Continue reading “Lake Pontchartrain Power Transmission Lines: Evidence of Earth’s Curvature”

-Because gravity is not caused by the shape of an object.
-Gravity is caused by mass.
-Everything with mass have gravity.
-The larger the mass of an object, the greater its force of gravity.
+Gravity is not the result of a particular shape of an object.
+It is caused by mass.
+All objects with mass exert gravity to each other.
+The larger the mass of an object, the greater the force of gravity.

 On Earth, water forms a spherical surface which has the same center as the Earth.
 It applies to every surface of fluid which is under influence by Earth’s gravity, unaffected by another force.
 In a 10 cm wide container, the amount of curvature is only 0.0000002 mm.
 It is the reason the surface appears flat in small containers.

 Continue reading “Surface of Water and Communicating Vessels”